dwyl/image-classifier/README.md

 our embedding model and semantically search for our images!

-As you've seen in the previous section, we've spawn the task to transcribe the audio into the `whipser` model.
+As you've seen in the previous section, we've spawned the task to transcribe the audio into the `whipser` model.
 Now we need a handler!
 For this scenario,
 add the following function.